 Appeals Court Reverses Gun Conviction In Kate Steinle Killing

-A state appeals court in California overturned the sole conviction of a homeless undocumented immigrant who admitted handling a gun that killed Kate Steinle, a San Francisco woman who died on a city pier in 2015.
+A state appeals court in California overturned the sole conviction of a homeless undocumented immigrant who admitted to handling a gun that killed Kate Steinle, a San Francisco woman who died on a city pier in 2015.

 Steinle's death fueled the national debate over illegal immigration as then-candidate Donald Trump invoked the case in his 2016 presidential campaign speeches as evidence of a need to crackdown on immigration.